Arizona Teacher PPAC Complaint Hearing

 Arizona Teacher Lying on an Application

-For a Teacher With New or Existing Employment Contract
+For a Teacher With a New or Existing Employment Contract

 State Board Investigations

 Another one is, have you ever been under investigation by the State Board of Education, or have you had any prior discipline?
 And you marked no, but you know that you had been under investigation.
-Even if they didn’t find a substantial complaint and dismissed it, or they didn’t hand down any discipline, but there was an investigation, and that’s the question they’re asking, then you need to answer it.
+Even if they didn’t find a substantial complaint and dismissed it or didn’t hand down any discipline, but if there was an investigation, and that’s the question they’re asking—you need to answer it.

 Arizona Teacher Legal Repercussions

 Again, these things can get tricky when you apply.
 However, knowingly making a false statement or lying is considered unprofessional conduct.
 At the state level, they are likely to hand down discipline.
 That could be a letter of censure, a suspension, or suspension with conditions.
 And depending on the severity of the lie, you could even have your license revoked.

 So, it’s something you want to take very seriously.
 We have educators call our firm frequently who may have a criminal history and want to ensure that they answer the questions correctly.
 And that’s something you can do.
 You can also ask the elementary school district if this is something I must disclose at the state level also?

 What Can Happen When an Arizona Teacher Verbally Abuses a Student?